gpeterson78/chamboard/resources/readme.md

 # Chamboard Resources

+## everything in this directory is currently in progress and should be considered completely broken.

 This folder contains the scripts and resources required to set up and operate the Chamboard project on a Raspberry Pi Zero 2 W.

 ## Overview